 - Expanded presence of food trucks and dining options throughout the summer.

-The ideas stem from two community-led efforts - GR Forward in 2015 and Reimagining Calder Plaza in 2017 - both of which prioritized more places to sit, shade, greenery and activities for people while respecting the Plaza's culture heritage and traditional role in the community.
+The ideas stem from two community-led efforts - GR Forward in 2015 and Reimagining Calder Plaza in 2017 - both of which prioritized more places to sit, shade, greenery and activities for people while respecting the Plaza's cultural heritage and traditional role in the community.
 Each of the recommended interventions is easily movable and flexible to accommodate the Plaza's constantly changing needs for special events.

 "The community has a clear vision for re-establishing VandenBerg Plaza as vital and attractive civic center," said Andy Guy, chief outcomes officer for Downtown Grand Rapids Inc. "These lighter, quicker, cheaper enhancements will help us experiment with and better understand what really works on the Plaza as we continue to plan and position for more permanent improvements."